 Calendars across the Northern Hemisphere say winter will begin on Dec.
-21, but for meteorologists, the start of the season will happen three weeks earlier.
+21, but for meteorologists, the start of the season happens three weeks earlier on Dec.
+1.

 The reason behind the discrepancy is that weather experts follow what’s called meteorological seasons, while others use the astronomical calendar to signify the change.

 Meteorologists and climatologists break down the seasons based on when temperatures typically change, not the status of Earth’s rotation.

 Under the meteorological season scheme, the four seasons are each allotted three months, making it easier to calculate statistics and compare weather conditions to previous years.

 The rotation of Earth around the sun and the planet’s tilt make the basis for the astronomical calendar.